List of presidents of Stony Brook University

-The President of Stony Brook University serves as the university's Chief Executive Officer.
+The president of Stony Brook University is the chief executive of Stony Brook University.

 Stony Brook's President, in addition to his or her duties to the university's many academic programs, also oversees the Stony Brook University Hospital with its five health science programs and 120 community-based service centers.
 The President additionally plays an integral role in the economic development of Long Island, New York through Stony Brook's capacity as co-manager of the Brookhaven National Laboratory.

-The duties of the President are wide-ranging and the are tied to a broader governance structure of the State University of New York system, including its Chancellor, Board of Trustees, University Faculty Senate and Student Assembly.
+The duties of the President are tied to a broader governance structure of the State University of New York system, including its Chancellor, Board of Trustees, University Faculty Senate and Student Assembly.
 Furthermore, the President receives oversight and advice from the Stony Brook Council, presently chaired by Kevin S. Law, President and CEO of the Long Island Association.

-The current Interim President is Michael A. Bernstein.
-On July 1, 2020, Maurie D. McInnis assumed office as the 6th President of Stony Brook, only the second woman in the university's history appointed to that position.
+The current Interim President is Richard L. McCormick.
+On July 1, 2020, Maurie D. McInnis assumed office as the 6th President of Stony Brook, the second woman in the university's history appointed to that position.
+Andrea Goldsmith was appointed as the 7th President of Stony Brook in February 2025.

 Dean of State University College on Long Island

 Presidents of Stony Brook University

+Several persons have led Stony Brook University since 1961: